HVLepage/cavep-unah/_posts/2025-07-25-June2025Fieldwork.markdown

 ![June2025Fieldwork](/assets/posts/6.25SW2.JPG)

-UNAH staff and students preparing the samples
+UNAH staff and students preparing the samples to anlyse the soil texture /

 ![June2025Fieldwork](/assets/posts/6.25SW3.JPG)

-UNAH staff and students
+UNAH staff and students using a Munsell chart to assess the soil type /

 ![June2025Fieldwork](/assets/posts/6.25SW4.JPG)

-UNAH staff and students preparing the samples
+UNAH staff and students measuring the pH and conductivity of a soil sample /

 ![June2025Fieldwork](/assets/posts/6.25SW5.JPG)

-UNAH staff and students preparing the samples
+UNAH staff and students preparing a sample to analyse its nitrate, potassium and phophorous content /

 ![June2025Fieldwork](/assets/posts/6.25SW6.JPG)

-UNAH staff and students preparing the samples
+UNAH staff and students preparing a sample to analyse its nitrate, potassium and phophorous content /

 ![June2025Fieldwork](/assets/posts/6.25SW7.JPG)

-UNAH staff and students preparing the samples
+UNAH staff and students preparing a sample to analyse its nitrate, potassium and phophorous content /